Deep Thinking by Markov Chain of Continuous Thoughts: Introduction

-We evaluate our {\ModelName} on three benchmarks—GSM8K~\citep{cobbe2021training}, SVAMP~\citep{patel2021nlp}, and MultiArith~\citep{roy2015solving}.
-The preliminary results show that our model substantially surpasses all continuous reasoning baselines.
-Moreover, \textbf{{\ModelName} is the first latent reasoning method that obtains performance on par with or even superior to token-based CoT reasoning}, with a $4.7$\% accuracy improvement on GSM8K and up to $15.7\times$ inference-time speedup.
-Beyond accuracy, our analysis reveals the functional independence between thinking neurons and variational modules, and uncovers that different randomness dimensions control different speaking properties such as sentence length and step depth.
+We first evaluate {\ModelName} on synthetic tasks, where we uncover that its superior bandwidth enables parallel thinking, a capability that is difficult to achieve in traditional transformers.
+Then, on three grade-school level mathematical benchmarks (GSM8K~\citep{cobbe2021training}, SVAMP~\citep{patel2021nlp}, and MultiArith~\citep{roy2015solving}), {\ModelName} \textbf{obtains performance on par with or even superior to transformer-based CoT reasoning}, with a $4.7$\% accuracy improvement on GSM8K and up to $15.7\times$ inference-time speedup.
+This highlights the great potential of our architecture.
+Beyond accuracy, our analysis reveals the functional independence between contextual processing and randomness determination in variational modules, and uncovers that different randomness dimensions control different speaking properties such as sentence length and step depth.
 This opens up the possibility of manually controlling reasoning behaviors.
-Furthermore, we show that our model remains competitive when applying non-autoregressive (NAR) decoding in the speaking stage, indicating that thinking and speaking play well-separated roles in our framework.
+Furthermore, we show that our model remains competitive when applying non-autoregressive (NAR) decoding in the speaking stage, indicating that thinking and speaking play well-separated roles in our architecture.
 In summary, our contributions in this paper are:

-\begin{itemize} \item We propose {\ModelName}, a new paradigm that models reasoning as a Markov chain of continuous thoughts and operates in decoupled \emph{thinking-speaking} stages. \item We introduce a principled way to model the randomness in reasoning, which achieves two key advances: (1) enabling explicit control over the reasoning process, and (2) demonstrating the feasibility of pre-determining step-level randomness before token generation. \item Experiments on three benchmarks show that {\ModelName} achieves state-of-the-art reasoning performance, improving over the best continuous reasoning model by 8.66\% accuracy and even surpassing token-based CoT by $4.7$\% on GSM8K with up to $15.7\times$ speedup. \end{itemize}
+\begin{itemize} \item We propose {\ModelName}, a new architecture that models reasoning as a Markov chain of continuous thoughts and operates in decoupled \emph{thinking-speaking} stages. \item We introduce a principled way to model the randomness in reasoning, which yields two key advances: (1) enabling explicit control over the reasoning process, and (2) verifying the feasibility of pre-determining step-level randomness before token generation. \item Experiments on synthetic and math tasks show the strong potential of {\ModelName}, which can achieve up to $15.7\times$ faster inference without loss in accuracy. \end{itemize}